 Fats are important too

-Most distance runners usually neglect this crucial component of an athlete’s menu, yet fats offer you a protection level that you cannot obtain from carbs alone.
+Fats offer you a protection level that you cannot obtain from carbs alone.
 After running for over an hour, they become the main source of energy.
-Therefore, you need it in the right amounts while also training your body to convert fats into energy.

-You need to stay away from any commercial snacks, desserts, and fast foods.
-These are similar to candies as they have little or no nutrients yet high in calories, salt, and sugar.
-Instead, go for healthier options like olive oil, nuts, avocado, and fish.
+There are different sources of fats.
+Fats to avoid include commercial snacks, desserts, and fast foods, as they have little or no nutrients yet are high in calories, salt, and sugar.
+Instead, opt for healthier options like:

 Keep your iron status optimal